List Tags For Vault (GET tags) - Amazon Glacier

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This page is only for existing customers of the S3 Glacier service using Vaults and the original REST API from 2012.
+This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

-If you're looking for archival storage solutions we suggest using the S3 Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
-To learn more about these storage options, see S3 Glacier storage classes and Long-term data storage using S3 Glacier storage classes in the Amazon S3 User Guide.
-These storage classes use the Amazon S3 API, are available in all regions, and can be managed within the Amazon S3 console.
-They offer features like Storage Cost Analysis, Storage Lens, advanced optional encryption features, and more.
+If you're looking for archival storage solutions, we recommend using the Amazon Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
+To learn more about these storage options, see Amazon Glacier storage classes.

 List Tags For Vault (GET tags)

 This operation lists all the tags attached to a vault.
 The operation returns an empty map if there are no tags.
-For more information about tags, see Tagging Amazon S3 Glacier Resources.
+For more information about tags, see Tagging Amazon Glacier Resources.

 Request Syntax